-Liquidity Providers receive a fee from every buy/sell transaction.
-By default, the fee is set to 2% (developers who are deploying the Polkamarkets smart contract themselves can set this fee to any amount they like).
+- Liquidity Providers can earn a Liquidity Providers Fee from every buy/sell transaction.
+By default, this fee is set to 2%, but the Market Creator can set it to 0% or 5%.

-There is, however, a risk of near-total loss for liquidity providers that must be well understood before adding liquidity to a market.
+There are, however, risks associated with providing liquidity that must be well understood before deciding to add liquidity to a prediction market:

-Make sure you read through the following sections and understand the risks and that strategies to adopt to increase the likelihood of being a profitable liquidity provider.
+The following sections in this article will help better understand the risks and what strategies to adopt to increase the likelihood of being a successful Liquidity Provider.

 You’re welcome to join the Polkamarkets community on Discord to ask questions and debate strategies.

 Introduction to the liquidity mechanism

 The Polkamarkets Protocol uses an Automated Market Maker (AMM) system adapted to the Prediction Markets use case.
 As with other AMM-powered systems, such as Uniswap or other DEXes, Liquidity Providers who use the Polkamarkets Protocol must implement strategies to deal with the risk of loss.

 Importantly, due to the zero-sum nature of prediction markets, the risk is greater than that incurred with other AMMs, as you’re risking near-total loss, rather than impermanent loss.

 At the moment of market creation, the initial Liquidity Provider’s stake is converted to liquidity shares.